rubygems/bundler-site/source/guides/faq.html.md

 contributor) to encounter broken builds, the Bundler team recommends either using a tool like [Dependabot](https://dependabot.com) to automatically create a PR and run the test suite any time your dependencies release new versions.
+You might need to keep separate Gemfiles for different ruby versions for Dependabot dependency resolution to work accurately.
 If you don't want to use a dependency monitoring bot, we suggest creating an additional daily CI build that deletes the Gemfile.lock before running `bundle install`.
 That way you, and others monitoring your CI status, will be the first to know about any failures from dependency changes.
+Finally, when publishing your gem, consider deleting and regenerating your Gemfile.lock with the latest dependencies just before running your tests.